reactjs/react.dev/beta/src/content/learn/tutorial-tic-tac-toe.md

 </Sandpack>

-### Developer tools {/*developer-tools*/}
+### React Developer Tools {/*react-developer-tools*/}

-The React DevTools let you check the props and the state of your React components.
+React DevTools let you check the props and the state of your React components.
 You can find the React DevTools tab at the bottom of the _browser_ section in CodeSandbox:

 ![React DevTools in CodeSandbox](../images/tutorial/codesandbox-devtools.png)

-You can use the button in the top left corner of React DevTools to inspect components by selecting them:
+To inspect a particular component on the screen, use the button in the top left corner of React DevTools:

 ![Selecting components on the page with React DevTools](../images/tutorial/devtools-select.gif)

 <Note>

 For local development, React DevTools is available as a [Chrome](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en), [Firefox](https://addons.mozilla.org/en-US/firefox/addon/react-devtools/), and [Edge](https://microsoftedge.microsoft.com/addons/detail/react-developer-tools/gpphkfbcpidddadnkolkpfckpihlkkil) browser extension.
+After installing it, the *Components* tab will appear in your browser Developer Tools for sites using React.

 </Note>